-Gatlinburg July 4 Parade
+Gatlinburg Midnight Parade

-Parade goers should arrive early on Wednesday, July 3 in order to secure the perfect viewing area along the parade route.
+Parade goers should arrive early on Wednesday, July 3 to secure the perfect viewing area along the parade route.
 More than 80,000 people are expected at the parade.
 There is a city-owned parking garage next to Ripley’s Aquarium of the Smokies and another garage at traffic light #3.
 There also are privately owned parking lots downtown.